 Everyone experiences pain at some point, but for some people this pain does not go away.
 We study why some people experience pain for a long time and how we can stop this from happening to other people.
 We already know that women are more likely than men to get pain that doesn't go away (we call this chronic pain).
 There are lots of different types of pain, one of which is period pain.
 We want to look at young people who have had periods who experience period pain or not.
 We will use questions, brain scans and tests of different body systems (nerves, bladder and heart).

 Why have I been invited to take part?

-We hope to have 120 young people taking part.
-We are looking for about 60 young people that have period pain.
-We want people who have been having periods for 1 year, 3 years and 5 years.
+We hope to have 120 young people taking part, who have been having periods for between 1 year and 6 years.